 The Friends of Gembrook Retreat support residents to develop Maggie Dunkle’s vision of caring for the flora and fauna, and providing accommodation and contemplative spaces on the land.

 The main activity of FRoGR is a weekly working bee on Fridays to maintain the gardens at Gembrook Retreat.
-This includes our orchard of 70 fruit trees, the healing gardens (the Indigenous garden, the Quaker peace garden, Maggie’s garden, and Harry’s tree), and the gardens surrounding David’s Cabin, Black Cockatoo House and the new Meeting House.
+This includes our orchard of 102 fruit and nut trees, the healing gardens (the Indigenous garden, the Quaker peace garden, Maggie’s garden, and Harry’s tree), and the gardens surrounding David’s Cabin, Black Cockatoo House and the new Meeting House.

-FRoGR members spend time watering, weeding, planting, pruning, mowing, fencing, netting and harvesting.
+At FRoGR working bees, members spend time watering, weeding, planting, pruning, mowing, fencing, netting and harvesting.

 Members of FRoGR receive: